this post is about motherhood, the joy, the emotions, the fears, the beauty

 I hear a creak, our umbrella flies off of the ride, my baby girl is gone.
 Why did I do This?
 She wasn’t tall enough..

 I snap out of it.
-I am grateful for this moment with my daughter.
-I guess you could say I’m a work in progress.
+I am back in this beautiful moment with my daughter.